top of page

 California Arts Council & Arts Council for Long Beach

-"Thirty-five non-profit organizations have been selected to collaborate with a corresponding artist or cohort of artists for 1 year.
-The result will be a work of art that involves the organizations’ target communities and addresses one or more of the following topics:
+"This pilot program will serve as a media, community outreach, and engagement campaign to increase public health awareness.
+The result will be a work of art that involves target communities and addresses one or more of the following topics:

 • Public health awareness messages to stop the spread of COVID-19